 Frozen tissue is painless and appears yellow and waxy.
 Tissue becomes painful and turns pink or red upon thawing.

-Cardiac malfunctions are likely when the internal body temperature drops to 80.2° F, and death may result when the internal body temperature drops to 76.4° F. If the body temperature is depressed, the patient must be warmed gradually to avoid shock and/or cardiac malfunctions.
+Cardiac malfunctions are likely when the internal body temperature drops to 27°C (80° F), and death may result when the internal body temperature drops to 25°C (76° F).
+If the body temperature is depressed, the patient must be warmed gradually to avoid shock and/or cardiac malfunctions.

-Education about the risks of cold injury as well as preventive and emergency care should be incorporated into training programs for operations and emergency response if liquid hydrogen is likely to be encountered.
+Education about the risks of cold injury as well as preventive and emergency care should be incorporated into training programs for operations and emergency response if liquid hydrogen will be used or stored at a site.

 Medical assistance for a cryogenic-induced injury should be obtained as soon as possible.
 Treatment of frozen tissue requires medical supervision because incorrect first aid practices invariably aggravate the injury.

-It is safest to do nothing except protect the affected area with a loose cover and transport the injured person to a medical facility.
+It is safest to do nothing except protecting the affected area with a loose cover and transporting the injured person to a medical facility.